petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 auditing is anywhere near good enough to have caught me.
 But that's all I have, no real tech details."

-Skipper thought about it "So long as the public believes the slides are real I think we'll make an genuine impact."
+Skipper thought about it "So long as the public believes the slides are real I think we'll make a genuine impact."

 Barbie nodded "They were enough to convince me that what my company and I were doing was wrong."
 Skipper added "Exactly.
 And a lot of tech details have been